jawah/niquests/README.md

 [^7]: while advertised as possible, they refuse to make it the default due to performance issues. as of february 2024 an extra is required to enable it manually.
 [^8]: they don't support HTTP/3 at all.
 [^9]: you must use a custom DNS resolver so that it can preemptively connect using HTTP/3 over QUIC when remote is compatible.
-[^10]: performance measured when leveraging a multiplexed connection with or without uses of any form of concurrency as of March 2024.
+[^10]: performance measured when leveraging a multiplexed connection with or without uses of any form of concurrency as of May 2024.
 The research compared `httpx`, `requests`, `aiohttp` against `niquests`.
 See https://github.com/Ousret/niquests-stats
 [^11]: enabled when using a custom DNS resolver.